One Simple Mission: To Help Good People Through Hard Times

 Can I afford a foreclosure lawyer if I am already behind?

 Many people facing foreclosure worry that they cannot afford legal help.
 At Grand Law Firm, your initial consultation is free, so you can talk with our team and learn about possible paths without upfront cost.
-If you decide to work with us, we discuss fees openly so you understand the arrangement.
+If you decide to work with us, we will discuss fees openly so you understand the arrangement.

 Can filing for bankruptcy stop a foreclosure on my home?